Regulations Governing Customs Clearance Procedures for Maritime Express Consignments

 Article 8

-The operator that passes the review in accordance with the preceding article shall complete the establishment of the facilities and equipment included in the documents listed under Paragraph 2 of the previous article within six months from the day following the date of notice and file a written application with the governing Customs office for an on-site inspection.
-If the on-site inspection by the evaluation committee is passed, the Customs office will approve the registration and the Unit Operator may start operation.
+The operator that passed the review under the preceding Article shall complete the establishment of the facilities and equipment included in the documents listed under Paragraph 3 of the preceding article and file a written application to the district Customs office where the Unit is located for an on-site inspection within six months from the day following the date of the delivery of the notification.
+If the on-site inspection by the evaluation committee is passed, the district Customs office at the location of the Unit shall approve the registration and the Unit Operator may start operation.

 Article 8-1